MiriamCabadajova/YSoft-SafeQ-Mobile-Print-SDK-Android-sample-project/README.md

  * The username and password textfields are filled with the YSoft SafeQ credentials.

 After the successful login, the upload screen is presented.
 At the top, the *Add file* button adds an empty generic *test.txt* file to the table view.
 After adding file(s) to the tableview, the upload may be initiated after clicking the *Upload* button.
 If the upload of the files succeeds, they may be displayed in the end user interface at https://server-with-eui/end-user/ui/.
 These print jobs may be released by authenticating at any printer with SafeQ installed.

+## Developer Experience
+For detailed information on the development with the mobile SDK see the *docs* folder.